es-tooling/eslint-plugin-jsx-a11y-x/README.md

 ## License

-eslint-plugin-jsx-a11y is licensed under the [MIT License](LICENSE.md).
+eslint-plugin-jsx-a11y-x is licensed under the [MIT License](LICENSE).